SudharsanZen/SudharsanZen.github.io/Akame.md

 ## C++ Scripting System
   The Akame-Engine provides a C++ Scripting+Behviour system for creating off-the-shelf components and modifying the framework's normal function.
-  It's C++ Scripting+Behaviour system allows you to create VS-Projects, Compile and run code written in C++ at runtime.
+  Its C++ Scripting+Behaviour system allows you to create VS-Projects, Compile and run code written in C++ at runtime.
 It basically exposes the whole Framework's API and you can do everything the framework does from within the C++ 'Scripts' (basically compiling and hot-loading DLLs at runtime).
   It also provides support for **Reflection in C++** which allows **Serailization** and **Showing member variables in the Inspector pannel's UI** for a better manual debugging and testing experience!

   **UI example:**